 Still, those already diagnosed with kidney disease should avoid dark-colored diet drinks due to the phosphorus in the coloring, she says.
 “But clear diet sodas are fine,” says Smalling.

 Nutritious beverages should be a priority over diet sodas for children.
-“Milk and 100 percent fruit juice have nutrients children need,” Smalling explains.
+“Milk and 100% fruit juice have nutrients children need,” Smalling explains.

 As for sodas with sugar, they’re a health hazard due to their high calories and sugar—nearly 10 teaspoons of sugar in a 12-oz. can—which fuel obesity, diabetes and dental cavities.